min2ha/ukwa-site/content/target/4545/index.en.md

   "subject": "Nelson Mandela"
 }

-# British Library, The: Sound and Vision Blog: Rescuing the Rivonia Trial recordings

 <p>A blog post by the British Library Sound Archive telling the story about resucing the recording of Nelson Mandela’s remarkable three-hour speech delivered during the Rivonia Trial of 1963-4.</p>